lukso-network/docs/docs/guides/vault/create-a-vault.md

 ## Step 1 - Setup imports and constants​

 For the imports, we will need the `LSP9vault` contract **ABI** and **bytecode** in order to deploy a LSP9 Vault.
-For the contants we will need the _private key_ and _the address of the vault receiver_.
+For the constants we will need the _private key_ and _the address of the vault receiver_.

 <Tabs>